HeardLibrary/workshops/R-Stats/shiny-for-GIS.md

 ))
 ```

 Like all Shiny applications, the ```server.R``` code below will update the map according to the region selected by the user.
-As you'll note, we're storing the CSV locally in a folder called ```data``` in order to avoid sending too many requests to the website of the data provider.

 ```R
 # server.R